 SAFE HENNA is made with ingredients that are easily recognized.

-SAFE HENNA expires within hours at room temperature so it's kept refrigerated or frozen.
+SAFE HENNA expires in 1-2 days at room temperature so it's kept refrigerated or frozen.
 Professional artists/ suppliers of safe henna will tell you what ingredients they use.
 Want to smell the paste?
 Just ask - we don't mind!
 Expect an earthy, floral scent that's pleasing.

-SAFE HENNA paste will ship frozen via overnight delivery so it doesn't demise before you receive it.
+SAFE HENNA paste will ship frozen so it doesn't demise before you receive it.
 This is the only way to buy safe paste.